mrmonaghan/mrmonaghan.github.io/_posts/2019-12-17-Monitoring Windows Server Backups.md

 Now that we have our errors nicely packed into an array, we can build our notification.

 Anyone that's tried to sent notifications with Powershell knows two things:
-  1. It's surprisingly easy
+  1. They are surprisingly easy to send
-  2. Formatting Powershell objects into a readable format is less easy
+  2. They are significantly harder to make pretty before sending

 To remedy this, we're going to have to slum it a little and build some HTML.